 During your chat session with Pixel’s Messenger bot, you’ll be asked if you want to sign up to become a product tester.
 If you opt in, you’ll be asked to provide your email address.

 This is THE light to get at this price point.
-I actually plan on buying another one!
+I actually bought a second one!
 Lower priced units don’t have as many LED bulbs (translation—they’re not as bright), and I couldn’t see the benefit of higher priced brands.

 Let me know in the comments what you plan to use your video light for!
 Share a link to your social media–I’d love to check it out!